katrinafyi/rina.fyi/site/index.md

 Currently, I do work on binary analysis and binary lifting, for the purpose of applying formal methods to binaries.
-I enjoy making things work, and then making sure they keep on working.
+I'm passionate about making solutions that work, and then making sure they keep on working.

-Nowadays, I use a lot of OCaml, Nix, and Python.
+Nowadays, I use a lot of OCaml, Nix, Scala, and Python.
 I have also learned some of
 C++, Haskell, and Typescript.